Social privilege

-Social privilege is an advantage or entitlement that benefits individuals belonging to certain groups, often to the detriment of others.
+Social privilege is an advantage or entitlement that benefits individuals belonging to a particular identity.
 Privileged groups can be advantaged based on social class, wealth, education, caste, age, height, skin color, physical fitness, nationality, geographic location, cultural differences, ethnic or racial category, gender, gender identity, neurodiversity, physical disability, sexual orientation, religion, and other differentiating factors.
 Individuals can be privileged in one area, such as education, and not privileged in another area, such as health.
-The amount of privilege any individual has may change over time, such as when a person becomes disabled, or when a child becomes a young adult.
+The amount of privilege any individual has may change over time and location, such as when a person becomes disabled, or when a child becomes a young adult.

 The concept of privilege is generally considered to be a theoretical concept used in a variety of subjects and often linked to social inequality.
 Privilege is also linked to social and cultural forms of power.
-It began as an academic concept, but has since been invoked more widely, outside of academia.
+It began as an academic concept but has since been invoked more widely outside of academia.
 This subject is based on the interactions of different forms of privilege within certain situations.
 It can be understood as the inverse of social inequality, in that it focuses on how power structures in society aid societally privileged people, as opposed to how those structures oppress others.